Average Property Price by Metrolink Stop

 Manchester House Prices 2014 – 2019

-At Sold we have our finger on the pulse of all things related to property.
+At SOLD.CO.UK we have our finger on the pulse of all things related to property.
 Over recent years we have noticed the property market in the north of England go from strength to strength as a result of the Northern Powerhouse initiative.
 The core cities of the north, such as Liverpool, Leeds, Sheffield, Hull and Newcastle are now property hotspots.
-With the Northern Powerhouse reshaping the market many people are looking to sell up and start a life in a new city and Manchester is a northern city that is getting a lot of attention.
+With the Northern Powerhouse reshaping the market many people are looking to sell their homes fast and start a life in a new city and Manchester is a northern city that is getting a lot of attention.
 Although no two reasons are the same regarding a move to Manchester, we recognise one constant, people want to know price.

-With the success of our Map of London House Prices helping people break down the complexities of the London property market, here at Sold we have decided to expand this on this interactive resource.
+With the success of our Map of London House Prices helping people break down the complexities of the London property market, here at SOLD.CO.UK we have decided to expand this on this interactive resource.
 We have created a Manchester Metrolink property map to allow people to get a clear snapshot of Manchester’s house prices and a sneak peek into the buzz surrounding the property market of the city.

 Manchester’s Metrolink services saw 43.7 million tread the platforms of their tram services in 2018.
 Like any city, the Metrolink is at the heart of the community, helping people get from A to B efficiently.
 The tram system is relied upon by people from all walks of life, from commuters off to their busy office jobs to school children making sure they don’t miss the first bell.
 The Metrolink is part of daily life for many Mancunians and many moving to the city base their property decisions on how close a house is to a tram stop.